paradisec-archive/digitising_manuscripts/index.md

   <img width="500" src="images/img-cap-tripod.JPG">
 </p>

 This tripod came with the shelf clamp accessory, but you can purchase this separately.
 If you do, make sure there is a tripod post that comes with the clamp if you do not already have a tripod with a removable centre post.
-The link in the table above is a similar model to the shelf clamp that came with our Velbon Sherpa 803R.
+The link in the table above directs you to a similar model to the shelf clamp that came with our Velbon Sherpa 803R.

 <p align="center">
   <img width="500" src="images/img-cap-shelfclamp.JPG">
 </p>

 #### Kaiser Reprokid Photo Stand
 The Reprokid model is a compact camera stand that can accommodate small, lightweight cameras.
 It works really well with either of the above Canon cameras.
 This photo stand came with the lighting set, so one does not need to figure out where to attach any lighting.
-The vertical post is ruled so you can retrieve the distance of the lens to the target, or just know make note of the distance for quick set up for the next time you shoot.
+The vertical post is ruled so you can retrieve the distance of the lens to the target, or just make note of the camera placement for quick set up the next time you shoot.
 The base is a hard plastic grey surface so I use black matte card stock under my items.
-You can place a ruler or a [colour separation guide and grey scales patch](https://www.kodak.com/en/motion/page/color-separation-guides-and-gray-scales) on the base if you need this level of colour precision in your image capture.
+You can place a ruler or a [colour separation guide and grey scales patch](https://www.kodak.com/en/motion/page/color-separation-guides-and-gray-scales) on the base if you need this level of size or colour precision in your image capture.

 <p align="center">
   <img width="500" src="images/img-cap-photo-stand.JPG">